When can I request a letter from the Mayor?

 How do I request a letter?

-Please complete the Letter Request Form including a working telephone number where you can be reached for possible questions or clarification regarding the information you have provided.
+Please complete the Letter Request Form at the bottom of the page.
+Include a working telephone number where you can be reached for possible questions or clarification regarding the information you have provided.

 If your letter request does not fit into one of these categories above, select “Other” on the form and give a detailed explanation of the circumstances or occasion of your request.

 Please do not include inquiries regarding scheduling in your letter request.
-All requests for the Mayor to attend an event must be submitted as an Appearance Request.
+All requests for the Mayor to appear at an event must be submitted as an Appearance Request.

 How do I check on the status of a letter request?